 When “Bad” Helps To Understand “Great”

-Steven Spielberg’s an outstanding action director.
+Steven Spielberg is an outstanding action director.
 But why?
-When I watch Raiders of the Lost Ark, I certainly like it, but it’s hard to know what makes it great.
+When I watch Raiders of the Lost Ark, I certainly like it, but it’s hard to know exactly what makes it great.

-Enter Mystery Science Theater 3000, a show in which a man and two robots watch bad movies and make funny comments and a staple of my childhood.
+Enter Mystery Science Theater 3000, a show in which a man and two robots watch bad movies and make funny comments (a staple of my childhood).

 My wife and I watched the Werewolf episode (which, amazingly, is available in its entirety on YouTube).
 We marveled at how terrible the action scenes were.
 The cuts were confusing.
-We couldn’t tell where the actors were.
+We couldn’t tell where the actors were in a scene.
 Rather than having fun, we ended up with headaches.

-Likewise, while watching the NBA Playoffs, seeing a perfectly-run defense isn’t as helpful as seeing one terrible defensive play.
-When a team messes up, I can finally see why the “good” defense is so good.
+Likewise, while watching the NBA Playoffs, seeing a perfectly-run defense isn’t as helpful as seeing one terrible defensive play. **When a team messes up, I can finally see what makes a “good” defense so good.

 Why is Super Mario Brothers a classic video game?
 Pop in a random game from the 80s and it becomes immediately apparent just what makes Super Mario great.

 So, yes, high-quality examples are important.
 But the power of an example increases when paired with a non-example.